BerkantErbey/jekyll-now/_posts/2021-04-17-Ansible-Intro-(Installing-Software-with-Ansible).md

   mkdir -pv testLab
   cd testLab

-We write the machines in the inventory file to determine which machines the commands will run on
+We write the machines in the inventory file to determine which machines the commands will run on.
   ```
   # hosts.txt (Inventory file)
   [test]
   192.168.1.143
   ```

-  *
+I solved the authentication problem on the host machine by adding the main machine's public key under the authorized_keys file (/root/.ssh/authorized_keys)

+We can list tasks in myPlaybook.yml with this command

+	ansible-playbook --list-tasks myPlayBook.yml

+This playbook contains 3 tasks.

+** Remove tixati program on host
+** Add qbittorrent's repo to host
+** Install qbittorrent to host

   {% gist 87c1ab6de1f3fd40728db58e2d7e4097 %}

-	ansible-playbook --list-tasks myPlayBook.yml

   	ansible-playbook -i hosts.txt myPlayBook.yml